goatshriek/wrapture/README.md

 important, or share your thoughts on Twitter with [#WraptureGem](https://twitter.com/search?q=%23WraptureGem)!

-Once the structure of the project has solkidified, there will be issues for contributors of all skill levels to get involved with, so stay tuned!
+Once the structure of the project has solidified, there will be issues for contributors of all skill levels to get involved with, so stay tuned!